Scholarships

 Golf Australia facilitates and encourages a number of pathways for young amateurs in Australia as they develop their games, including the continually expanding Golf Australia Give Back program.

-Karrie Webb Series Scholarship
+Karrie Webb Series Scholarship, presented by Nippon Shaft

 The Karrie Webb Series forms a subset of the Golf Australia Order of Merit with a combination of female amateur and professional events forming the Karrie Webb Series schedule.
 Minimum standards for an event to be included on the schedule are established by Golf Australia.

-The Karrie Webb Series runs annually and concludes each year in April.
+The Karrie Webb Series runs annually and concludes each year in March.

 2022: Kirsten Rudgeley (WA) and Caitlin Peirce (QLD)